paritytrading/foundation/README.md

 # Foundation

-Foundation contains building blocks for implementing network protocols on the JVM.
+Foundation is an utility library for network protocols on the JVM.

 Foundation requires Java Runtime Environment (JRE) 8 or newer.